 What Is a Good SEER Rating for a Heat Pump?

-A heat pump with a SEER between 14 and 16 is regarded as having good energy efficiency.
+A heat pump with a SEER between 14 and 16 is considered to have good energy efficiency.

 What Is HSPF in Heat Pumps?